White Island erupting: One dead and the toll expected to rise

 "I always look for it when we exit the aircraft," he said.

-"By the time I was under the parachute… It was huge"
+"By the time I was under the parachute … It was huge"

 Webb said he had never seen anything like it before.